 Guide

-Microsoft deprecated Send-MailMessage because it can't negotiate TLS securely.
-Basic Auth shuts down April 30, 2026, breaking scripts that still use it.
-This guide shows side-by-side migration examples for every common email pattern -- basic sends, attachments, credentials, SMTP relay, HTML, and bulk loops.
+Send-MailMessage is deprecated and obsolete in PowerShell 7 because it can't negotiate TLS securely, and Basic Auth shuts down April 30, 2026.
+This guide shows side-by-side migration to `nylas email send` for every common pattern -- basic sends, attachments, credentials, SMTP relay, HTML, and bulk loops.
 Works with Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.

 Written by Nick Barraclough Product Manager